Carranco-Codes/Git-Basics/README.md

 To access the different sections of this lesson checkout the different branches.
 Ex. `Part-1`

 # Videos
-Click the link to view the videos in the (Git playlist)[https://www.youtube.com/playlist?list=PLgSPNabh_5uQGXzSy1hRXqnLg2CGAgY27].
+Click the link to view the videos in the [Git playlist](https://www.youtube.com/playlist?list=PLgSPNabh_5uQGXzSy1hRXqnLg2CGAgY27).